Matt-Warnock/CV/README.md

 ## Matthew Warnock

-I love building clean and solid code, I get a lot of satisfaction learning and applying new techniques to refactor for efficiency and readability.
+I love building well tested, clean and solid code, I get a lot of satisfaction learning and applying new techniques to refactor for efficiency and readability.
 I found my joy in coding, working on projects with my mentor and getting regular PR reviews.
 Throughout my career I have always been active in learning various types of technologies.
 Which drew me to audio/visual sales, because I would spend most of my spare time looking at reviews and technical info for fun.
 I am driven to understand the details so I can be better prepared to help others.

 ## Pre-Makers Projects